What's New in ReSharper

 - Type dependency diagram - a new visual code analysis tool that complements the existing project dependency diagram.

-TypeScript support, including, but not limited to:
+- Major improvements in TypeScript support, including, but not limited to:

 - Configurable TypeScript language level up to 1.3.